SkanderHn/TimeSeriesDataSets/README.md

 **Number of data points:** 144.
 **Missing values:** No.
 **Reference:** *Box and Jenkins (1976): Times Series Analysis: Forecasting and Control*
 **Comments:** The "Iris data set" of time series forecasting and analysis.
+Clear linear trend and a multiplicative seasonal component - good for "sanity checking" a forecasting method.

 ## Australian Tourism data set:
 **Frequency:** Quarterly.